 When Pulsonix is first installed, you will find a set of shortcuts already defined for you.
-These are only a default set and can be modified to your own preference through the Shortcuts dialog available on the Tools menu under Customise, Keyboard.
+These are only a default set and can be modified to your own preference through the Tools menu under Customise, Keyboard and Assigned Shortcuts option.